 The Governance Committee is responsible for the orientation of new directors and their education about the business of the Corporation.
-When a new director is elected, the Governance Committee coordinates an in-depth orientation session for all new directors, which is attended by the Chairman and President and other senior executives of key operating divisions and includes:
+When a new director is elected, the Governance Committee coordinates an in-depth orientation session for all new directors, which is attended by the Chairman, the President and Chief Executive Officer and other senior executives of key operating divisions and includes:

-- a review of the Corporation's business strategy, financial information and governance processes; - historical information on the Corporation; - · store and facility visits; and - one-on-one meetings with the heads of each of the Corporation's principal business divisions.
+- a review of the Corporation's business strategy, financial information and governance processes; - historical information on the Corporation; - store and facility visits; and - one-on-one meetings with the heads of each of the Corporation's principal business divisions.